propublica/sunlight-congress/legislators.md

 A name suffix, if the member uses one.
 For example, "Jr." or "III".

 \* **aliases**
-An array of common names combinations for a Congressperson if a combiniation does not exist, the result will be null and the index will be consistant.
+An array of common names combinations for a Congressperson if a combination does not exist, the result will be null and the index will be consistent.

 {% highlight json %}
 [